Urigo/angular-meteor/README.md

 ````

 Angular 2 heavily relies on some polyfills and dependencies.
-For example, in order to make it work, you'll need to make sure that `reclect-metatada` and `zone.js` sctipts loaded before (imported)
+For example, in order to make it work, you'll need to load (import) `reclect-metatada` and `zone.js`
-before you import and then use a component from `angular2` itself.
+before you can use any component from `angular2` itself.

-There is another way to overcome that inconvenience (i.e., importing dependencies manually):
+There is a way to overcome that inconvenience (i.e., importing dependencies manually):
 you can install `barbatus:angular2-runtime`, a package that adds all required dependencies.
 Since it's a package, it's loaded by Meteor before any user code.

 > Note that current version of `barbatus:angular2-runtime` supports `beta-12` only.
-> There is no guarantee that it'll work for newer versions.
+> There is no guarantee that it'll work for newer versions of Angular 2.

 Other notes:
 - Meteor 1.3 uses CommonJS implementation for modules loading so you do not need to use SystemJS or any other loader!